cosmos72/stmx/README.md

   avoid by minimizing the number of `(atomic ...)` blocks: it is enough to have a top-level atomic block that corresponds to the largest transaction that one wants to execute, and omit inner atomic blocks in the same or other functions called directly or indirectly from the top-level atomic block.
+In such case, it is strongly recommended to insert in the documentation of the functions accessing transactional memory without a direct atomic block a sentence like "This function should be always invoked from inside an STMX atomic block."

 - `RETRY` is a function.
 It is more tricky to understand, but really powerful.
   As described in the summary, transactions will commit if they return normally,